KalisettiRamyaSudha/LLM/README.md

 **BERT (Bidirectional Encoder Representations from Transformers)**

 BERT uses only the encoder part of the transformer.
-It is trained differently from GPT:
+An Example of Masked language model It is trained differently from GPT:
   * BERT: predicts missing (masked) words → good for understanding tasks like classification, QA, sentiment analysis.
   * GPT: predicts the next word → good for generating text.